-As a RVPlusYou Recreational Vehicle Owner, your primary source of protection against loss is your automobile insurance policy.
-However, certain insurance policies can contain exclusions, i.e. situations in which the insurance company will not pay for a claim.
-It is not uncommon for automobile policies to expressly exclude coverage for losses arising out of commercial, business and or rental activity, or the involvement of third parties.
 Simply put, the property coverage on your recreational vehicle presently may not be sufficient to protect your asset.
-It is important to consult with your professional insurance advisors to ensure your policy will respond to losses associated with and arising out of your activities as a RVPlusYou Recreational Vehicle Owner.
+Consult with your professional insurance advisors to ensure your policy will respond to losses arising out of your activities as a RVPlusYou Recreational Vehicle Owner.
 The RVPlusYou Protection Program can respond where your automobile insurance does not.
-Whether the issue requires replacement or repair of personal or real property, you will typically have coverage up to the program limits.
-There are exclusions, such as expected or intended damages, smoking and pets etc., so it is important to fully understand the program.
+If issue requires replacement or repair of property, you will typically have coverage up to the program’s limits.
+Keep in mind that there are exclusions, such as expected or intended damages, smoking and pets etc. This is why it is important to fully understand the program.

-►How would the RVPlusYou Protection Program respond where a guest destroys a lamp in my RV and will not pay to replace it?
+►How would the RVPlusYou Protection Program respond if a guest destroys a lamp in my RV and won’t pay to replace it?

-The RVPlusYou Protection Program property coverage protects RVPlusYou Recreational Vehicle Owners in the event of accidental loss or damage to real or personal property caused by guests and/or arising out of your activities as a RVPlusYou Recreational Vehicle Owner, above a minimum claim threshold of $100.00.
-Maximum, $5,000
+The RVPlusYou Protection Program property coverage protects RVPlusYou Recreational Vehicle Owners in the event of loss or damage to real or personal property caused by guests and/or arising out of your activities as an RVPlusYou Recreational Vehicle Owner.
+The coverage must be above a minimum claim threshold of $100.00 with a maximum of $5,000.

 ►What is accidental damage?

-The definition of accidental damage is pretty uniform across insurance policies: damage that occurs suddenly as a result of an unexpected and non deliberate external action.
-In layman’s terms, that usually means an unintentional one-off incident that harms the Recreational vehicle or its contents.
-So, general wear and tear or damage that occurs gradually will be excluded.
-Recreational Vehicle Owners also won’t be covered for mechanical failure.
+The definition of accidental damage is pretty uniform across insurance policies.
+It is damage that occurs suddenly as a result of an unexpected and non-deliberate external action.
+In layman’s terms, that usually means an unintentional one-off incident that harms the recreational vehicle or its contents.
+This excludes general wear and tear or damage that occurs gradually over time.
+Recreational Vehicle Owners are also not covered for mechanical failure.

 ►Why should I complete managed property contents inventory?

-It’s a good idea to create an up-to-date contents inventory to to expedite a claim settlement if you ever need to make one.
-With a complete contents inventory, our partners can verify property easier, which makes settling any claim easier.
-Video of your RV set up at the rental location is a good way to document the condition prior to a rental.
+It’s a good idea to create an up-to-date contents inventory to expedite a claim settlement, if you ever need to make one.
+With a complete contents inventory, our partners can verify property easier, which makes it easier to settle a claim.
+Taking a video of your RV is a good way to document the condition prior to a rental.

 ►What is the difference between Replacement Cost and Actual Cash Value (ACV)?